Incremental and Modular Context-sensitive Analysis: The Algorithm for Incremental and Modular Context-sensitive Analysis

-The pseudocode of the algorithm is detailed in Fig.~\ref{fig:incanal_simp}.
-Before starting the analysis process, the entries of edited modules and new entries are marked to (re)analyze.
+[1]{#1} The algorithm takes as input a (partitioned) program $P = \{M_i\}$, some initial queries $\QQ$, a previous correct analysis result $\{\GAG, \{\LAG_i\}\}$, and a set of program edits in the form of additions and deletions $(\diff{M_i})$, which collect the differences w.r.t.\ the previous state for each module.
+The pseudocode of the algorithm is detailed in Fig.~\ref{fig:incanal_mod}.
+The steps required to perform local analysis incrementally are presented in \colornew{\textbf{blue}}, i.e., those steps that were added or modified in the modular, non-incremental algorithm depicted in Fig.~\ref{fig:mod-base}.
+Before starting the analysis process, the entries of edited modules and new queries are marked to be (re)analyzed.
 Each of the scheduled modules will be analyzed independently, and possibly several times.
-Modular analysis is controlled by a queue to which entries with possibly incomplete answer descriptions are added (with procedure {\sf add-entries}).
-At each iteration of the loop a module is reanalyzed independently for its set of annotated entries ($E$) extracted from the queue.\footnote{Module analysis ordering can affect fixpoint computation speed.
-Some scheduling policies were studied in~\cite{ modbenchmarks-lopstr05 } but this is out of the scope of this work.} This is done by procedure {\sf next-entries} which extracts from the queue entries that are reachable from the initial $\Q$ in $\GAG$.
-Analyzing incrementally a module consists on updating the information about the calls to imported predicates in $\LAG_M$, removing possibly inaccurate results, adding the newly computed ones, and calling \baseanalyze.
+Modular analysis is, again, controlled by a queue to which entries with possibly incomplete answer descriptions are added (with the procedure {\sf add-entries}).
+At each iteration of the loop a module is reanalyzed independently for its set of annotated entries ($E$) extracted from the queue.
+This is done by procedure {\sf next-entries} which extracts from the queue entries that are reachable from the initial $\QQ$ in $\GAG$.
+Incrementally analyzing a module consists of updating the information about the calls to imported predicates in $\LAG_M$, by removing possibly inaccurate results and adding the newly computed ones, and calling \banalyze.
 Finally, \GAG is updated, which includes updating the newly computed answers, updating the dependencies of the predicates in the boundary of the modules, and adding to the queue to reanalyze the dependent predicates and call patterns.
-The description of each set of operations is: { } \begin{description} \item [\alglinetitle{AnalyzeOutdated}] Adds to the analysis queue the entries of modules that changed, i.e, those whose diff ($\Delta$) is not empty. \item [\alglinetitle{AnalyzeNew}] Adds to the analysis queue new (non-analyzed) entries. \item [\alglinetitle{InvalidDelCls}] Removes from the analysis graph all information that is potentially inaccurate.
-Note that in order to be correct, it is not necessary to remove anything (over-approximation), however, the results may become very inaccurate.
-Note also that this action needs to be performed only the first time a module is reanalyzed. \item [\alglinetitle{PrepareImported}] Updates the assumptions made about the program parts that are not present in the partition to be analyzed.
-Before reusing a previous \LAG, it is necessary to detect which assumptions changed and how these changes affect analysis graph, and either propagate the changes or delete the information which may no longer be precise ({\sf del-dependent}).
-Also, to avoid unnecessary module changes we \textit{preload} the inferred behaviors of the imported predicates in $\LAG$, the unused ones are removed in the immediate step after analyzing. \item [\alglinetitle{RemoveUnused}] Removes the call patterns of the imported predicates that were not reached, i.e., if there is an edge in the call graph to them. \item [\alglinetitle{StoreAnswers}] Updates the answer descriptions of the global analysis graph, adding the dependent call descriptions to be reanalyzed. \item [\alglinetitle{UpdateDependencies}] Updates the dependencies of exported-imported predicates by traversing the local analysis graph to find which exported predicate called imported predicates and with which call descriptions.
-It also adds to the analysis queue any newly encountered call descriptions. \end{description}
+The operations performing local incremental analysis are: \begin{description} \item [\alglinetitle{AnalyzeOutdated}] Adds to the analysis queue the entries of modules that changed, i.e, those whose diff ($\diff{}$) is not empty. \item [\alglinetitle{AnalyzeNew}] Adds to the analysis queue the entries that have not been analyzed yet. \item [\alglinetitle{Imported}] Collects the current approximations made about the predicates imported by the module to be analyzed. \item [\alglinetitle{IncorrectImported}] Collects in $I_c$ the nodes of the $\LAG_M$ that are incorrect (below the fixpoint), i.e., the ones whose approximation in the $\LAG_M$ was smaller than in the $\GAG$ to reanalyze them later. \item [\alglinetitle{ImpreciseImported}] Collects in $I_p$ all the imported nodes that are potentially imprecise, i.e., those in which in the abstraction $\LAG_M$ that are \emph{bigger} than the current stored in $\GAG$. \item [\alglinetitle{DelImprecise}] Deletes from $\LAG_M$ the nodes that relied on assumptions that depend on $I_p$, because they are potentially imprecise. \item [\alglinetitle{Analyze}] The \banalyze function is called with entries for: the calls scheduled by the modular analyzer ($E$), the nodes that depended on imported information that may be below the fixpoint ($I_c$).
+Note that no entries will be added for the nodes that were imprecise as its information will be removed up to the entries that they were triggered by, which guarantees that the analysis will be correct and precise for those entries. \item [\alglinetitle{RemoveUnused}] Removes the call patterns of the imported predicates that were not reached, i.e., if there are no edges in the call graph to them. \end{description}